-When users start getting to grips with your mobile app they’re going to need a little help from time-to-time.
-The good news is that there are standard design patterns which can be employed to reduce design time for help in mobile apps.
-There are also some useful guidelines that can be employed to improve the UX of help in general.
-Familiarizing yourself with these can make your help functionality more valuable to your users.
+When users start to get to grips with your mobile app, they will need a little help from time to time.
+The good news is that standard design patterns can reduce design time for help in mobile apps.
+Here are some practical guidelines that you can use to improve the UX of help in general.

 Users sometimes need help.
-Mobile apps are still new enough that not every user is familiar with conventional usage patterns and most mobile apps are likely to introduce new concepts or ideas at some point in their interaction with the user.
+Mobile apps are still new enough that only some users are familiar with conventional usage patterns.
+Most mobile apps will likely introduce new concepts or ideas at some point in their interaction with the user.
 The good news is that there are some excellent general best practices for help design and some popular design patterns that you can utilize too.

-The general best practices for providing help consist of a short list of 5 simple steps to aid the user:
+The general best practices to provide help consist of a shortlist of five simple steps to aid the user:

-- Users should be able to access more than one form of help and/or support.
-This can come in the form of tutorials, self-service FAQs, click to call to speak to an agent, notifications, etc.
+Provide more than one form of help or support.
+This can come from tutorials, self-service FAQs, click-to-call to speak to an agent, notifications, etc.

-- Tutorials/introductions should be utilized whenever a user first interacts with an app.
-There should always be the ability to skip this and come back to it later.
+Offer tutorials/introductions when a user first interacts with an app.
+There should always be the ability to skip this and return to it later.

-- Help videos can be really useful but only if the user has complete control over playback—this includes the facility to start/stop/pause, move to the section they want to view and the volume of the playback.
+Help videos can be handy but only if the user has complete control over playback—this includes the facility to start/stop/pause, move to the section they want to view and the playback’s volume.

-Catriona Cornett, a UX designer at RelateIQ, writing for Inspire UX offers 6 simple help design patterns for mobile applications.
+Catriona Cornett, a UX designer at RelateIQ, writing for Inspire UX, offers six simple help design patterns for mobile applications.

-A demo is generally a video or animated walkthrough of key functionality.
+A demo is generally a video or animated walkthrough of key functionalities.
 They are best kept short and relate to a specific area of functionality.
-You can use more than one demo if you think the user will benefit from it.
+You can use more than one demo if the user benefits from it.

-They may not be completely successful in helping the user if too much is incorporated within the demo without a clear indication of context.
-It’s hard to remember too much information without putting it into practice.
+They may only be entirely successful in helping the user if more is incorporated within the demo with a clear context indication.
+It is easier to remember too much information by putting it into practice.

 Tutorials guide the user through the interface with simple explanations of interactions and UI elements.

-While you don’t want to serve a mega-long tutorial to a user on the first interaction; you can use tutorials to demonstrate as much of your functionality as you want—just make sure they’re easy to find at a later date.
+While you don’t want to show a very long tutorial to a user on the first interaction, you can use tutorials to demonstrate as much of your functionality as you want—just make sure they are easy to find later.

-An overlay is placed over the screen and has up to 5 points of interest explained.
-The overlay should be easy to dismiss when the user is done with it.
+An overlay is placed over the screen and explains up to five points of interest.
+The overlay should be easily dismissed when the user is done with it.

 Overlays can be used throughout the application where necessary.
-You need to keep explanations simple to ensure readability.
-There should always be a means to recover an overlay if it is closed by accident.
+It would help to keep explanations simple to ensure readability.
+There should always be a means to recover an overlay if it is closed accidentally.

-Overlays are great for explaining concepts within the context of any given interaction and can be really useful when explaining unusual or uncommon functionality.
+Overlays are great to explain concepts within the context of any given interaction and can be helpful when unusual or uncommon functionalities need to be explained.

-They aren’t as good when you’re explaining highly complex functions (not enough space on screen) or processes that move from screen-to-screen.
+They are not as good when you need to explain highly complex functions (not enough space on-screen) or processes that move from screen to screen.

-A walkthrough takes a user through a process from start to finish; explaining and then getting the user to carry out each step along the way.
-This can be very useful to encourage additional use of the application or to encourage a user to try out different possibilities within an app.
+A walkthrough takes a user through a process from start to finish, explains and then gets the user to carry out each step.
+This can be very useful to encourage further use of the application or to encourage a user to try out different possibilities within an app.

-Be careful that your use of walkthroughs doesn’t “break” the user’s own journey with the product – they should be delivered “just in time” not “all the time”.
-Very complex tasks can be overwhelming with a walkthrough – consider splitting tasks to make them simpler to carry out.
+Ensure that your walkthroughs don't interrupt the user’s own journey with the product—deliver them “just in time”, not “all the time”.
+Very complex tasks can be overwhelming with a walkthrough; consider splitting tasks to make them simpler to carry out.

-Tips are designed to deliver a single piece of information exactly when the user needs that information.
-They can be used when an app first opens, when a user enters a screen or when a user completes a step in a process.
-They are great for introducing new functions.
+Tips deliver a single piece of information exactly when the user needs that information.
+They can appear when an app first opens, when a user enters a screen, or when someone completes a process step.
+They are great to introduce new functions.

 There should always be a way to turn off tips.
-They are best used to convey simple ideas and not to replace tutorials, walkthroughs, etc.
+They are best used to convey simple ideas and shouldn’t replace tutorials, walkthroughs and other forms of help.

-The main drawback to single screen summaries is their ability to get lost in the mix for the user and they cannot be recalled.
+The main drawback to single-screen summaries is that they usually get lost in the mix, and the user cannot retrieve them once they decide to dismiss them.

 The Take Away

-Providing help in mobile applications should always involve user research; what do users want to do?
+To provide help in mobile applications should always involve user research; what do users need when they have stress cases or panic for help?
+How should onboarding properly support them without boring them or losing their engagement?
 What can’t they do without assistance?
 Once you understand these issues—you can use some simple rules and patterns to develop valuable help for your users.